 Any modifications to the machine including incorporation into an assembly, addition of integrated feeds or other changes are the responsibility of the end user and the end user must ensure ongoing compliance.

 Additional Safety Actions to be Take by End User

-- Lock out Tag out procedures to be adopted during all maintenance. - Lock out Tag out procedures to be observed when changing blade must drop freely to lower portion of blade
+- Lock out Tag out procedures to be adopted during all maintenance. - Lock out Tag out procedures to be observed when changing blade

 Functional Testing